 In addition to novel writing, Mallory-Johnson works is an Adjunct Professor and teaches literature and humanities classes at the collegiate level.
 When her time allows she coaches aspiring writers.

-Mallory-Johnson received her bachelors degree in Business from Texas Southern University, and her Masters Degree in Social Work from San Diego State University.
+Mallory-Johnson received a Bachelor's degree in Business Administration from Texas Southern University and a Masters Degree in Social Work from San Diego State University.
 She resides in her native state of California with her family.

 Mallory-Johnson's "Hand for Hand," the sequel to her engrossing romance, suspense novel, "The Hand She Played" is currently in the works.
-Watch for the release date.
+Keep watch for the release date.